5.6.8.1 General Principles – Assessing Manner of Manufacture

 The normal rules of construction apply when determining the scope of a claim for this purpose (see 5.5 Construction of Specifications).
 Examiners should however be very careful in considering broad or indefinite terms or adopting constructions suggested by the applicant that pre-empt a determination of the substance of the invention, for example, by taking an unduly broad or narrow construction of the claim.

-In considering the substance of a claimed invention it will often not matter in what form the invention is claimed, the substance can be the same whether claimed as a product, method or system.
+In characterising the substance of a claimed invention it will often not matter in what form the invention is claimed, the substance of the invention can be the same whether claimed as a product, method or system.
 However, each case needs to be considered on its particular facts.
 For example, if the substance of a claim is to a mere discovery, then this would not be patentable.
 However, if another claim is directed to an application of that discovery then the substance of that claim may be the application of the discovery and may in substance be a patentable invention (see 5.6.8.4 Discoveries, Ideas, Scientific Theories, Schemes and Plans).
+Characterisation of the substance of the invention is conducted in light of the specification as a whole and must take into account all integers of the claimed invention.

 When considering a combination claim, the substance of the invention can lie in an individual integer of the combination, or a collection of integers.
-In determining the substance, while it is legitimate to consider whether the individual integers are part of the state of the art, it is a mistake to determine the substance of the invention solely by excluding known integers and examiners must ultimately consider the claim as a whole.
+In determining the substance, it is a mistake to determine the substance of the invention solely by excluding known integers and examiners must ultimately consider the claim as a whole.
+The requirement to consider the claims as a whole should encompass the combination of both the inventive and non-inventive elements of the claimed invention.
+One should not place undue weight on the inventive aspects of a claim over non-inventive aspects, and give recognition to the physical elements which may be non-inventive but are fundamental to an invention’s operation.

-The determination of the substance of the invention is part of the construction exercise.
 The enquiry seeks to arrive at ‘a characterisation of the invention claimed,’ rather than a determination of the scope of the claim.
-The construction task, for the purposes of determining the substance of the claimed invention, can have regard to the common general knowledge and the relevant prior art.
+The construction task, for the purposes of determining the substance of the claimed invention, can have regard to the relevant prior art which is generally limited to the common general knowledge.
 In determining what the substance of the claimed invention is, examiners should consider and weigh up all the material before them; see 5.6.1.4 Balance of Probabilities.

 Relevant factors to consider and weigh up may include:

-• The contribution to the art asserted by the specification;
+• The contribution to the invention made by all the claimed integers;

 • The level of detail provided in the specification with regard to various aspects of the invention;